On the local extension of Killing vector fields in electrovacuum spacetimes: Counterexample to the extendibility

-We can now complete the proof of the Theorem \ref{Counterexample}.
-After constructing the metric $\tilde{g}$ as above, it remains to show that we can arrange our construction in such a way that the vector field $Z$ cannot be extended as a Killing vector field for the modified metric $\tilde{g}$, and that preserves the electromagnetic tensor $\tilde{F}$.
-Using Proposition \ref{killingreduced}, it suffices to prove that we can arrange the construction such that the vector field $\partial_3$ (the one corresponding to the axial symmetric vector field $\phi$) cannot be extended to a vectorfield in $Z'$ in $D$ such that \bea \mathcal{L}_{Z'} \tilde{h}=0, \ \ Z'(\tilde{X})=Z'(\tilde{Y})=0 \eea in $D$.
-In fact, the procedure is the same as for the Ricci flat case.
-In fact, to negate the existence of an extended Killing vector field that preserves the metric and the the electromagnetic tensor, it suffices to show (as in \cite{ExtensionRicciFlat}) that there is no extension that preserves the metric or the electromagnetic tensor.
-As in \cite{ExtensionRicciFlat}, we assume that (\ref{negation}) holds and show that there is a choice of $\tilde{\sigma}$ and $\tilde{\psi}$ along $N_1$ such that (\ref{equationsneeded}) is violated.
+To complete the proof of the Theorem \ref{Counterexample}, it remains to show that we can arrange our construction in such a way that the vector field $Z$ cannot be extended as a Killing vector field for the modified metric $\tilde{g}$.
+In particular, it suffices to prove that we can arrange the construction such that the vector field $\partial_3$ (the one corresponding to the axial symmetric vector field $\phi$) cannot be extended to a vectorfield in $Z'$ in $D$ such that \bea \mathcal{L}_{Z'} \tilde{h}=0, \ \ Z'(\tilde{X})=Z'(\tilde{Y})=0 \qquad \text{in $D$} \eea As in \cite{ExtensionRicciFlat}, we assume that (\ref{negation}) holds and show that there is a choice of $\tilde{\sigma}$ and $\tilde{\psi}$ along $N_1$ such that (\ref{equationsneeded}) is violated.
+The proof follows the same pattern as in \cite{ExtensionRicciFlat}.
+We recall here the main steps.